Correct training utilizing treats as rewards does not equal bribery. Here’s why.

 Using lure-reward training you will show the treat-reward up front to get the behavior, then reinforce the behavior, advancing to the point where the lures are faded, and replaced with hand signals and verbal cues as the dog learns when to perform the new behavior.

-We have to keep reinforcing some of the behaviors to maintain them, but at this stage the rewards (treats, toys) are given after the correct behavior is performed.
+We have to keep reinforcing some of the behaviors to maintain them, but at this final stage the rewards (treats, toys) are given after the correct behavior is performed.